GFite/purplepaper/finx-io/src/pages/docs/v2/whitepaper/index.md

 Borrowers claim use of tokens in the Credit Pool by possessing FINXC tokens in the wallet that is used to establish the loan.
 Borrowers my acquire FINXC tokens only at the discretion of authorized Debt Service Providers.

-### Capital Flows
+### Token Flows

-A Capital Flow is a contracted schedule of future transactions.
-Capital Flows are defined in the Flow Contract portion of the Lending Pool Contract.
-Capital Flows define the payment schedule, interest rate, prepayment rules and other events that determine when tokens are exchanged to fulfill the contract(s).
+A Token Flow is a contracted schedule of future transactions.
+Token Flows are defined in the Flow Contract portion of a FINXC Contract.
+Token Flows define the payment schedule, interest rate, prepayment rules and other events that determine when tokens are exchanged to fulfill the contract(s).

 ### Capital Limits